 - 1. Exhibits must have been preserved since the member's previous year's county fair, and not been exhibited at the previous State Fair.
-Example: For fair date ending September 20, 2020, items canned following that date can be exhibited at this year's State Fair. - 2.
+Example: For fair date ending September 20, 2021, items canned following that date can be exhibited at this year's State Fair. - 2.
 Recipes and processing methods from the sources below are recommended.
-Recipes must be from 1995-Present and must be adjusted for altitude based on your processing location, or it will be disqualified.
-Processing methods that will be disqualified include: open kettle- canning, over canning, sun canning and using electric multi-cookers.
-For more information on electric multi-cookers, see http://nchfp.uga.edu/publications/nchfp/factsheets/electric\cookers.html.
+Recipes must be from current, tested resources listed below and MUST BE ADJUSTED FOR ALTITUDE based on your processing location, or it will be disqualified.
+Processing methods that will be disqualified include: open kettle-canning, oven canning, sun canning and using electric multi-cookers.
+For more information on electric multi-cookers, see http://nchfp.uga.edu/publications/nchfp/factsheets/electric_cookers.html.
 Untested recipes will be disqualified for food safety reasons.
-Tested recipe resources include: - K-State Research and Extension Food Preservation Publications - Other University Extension Food Preservation publications - USDA Complete Guide to Home Canning - So Easy to Preserve, 6th edition, The University of Georgia Cooperative Extension Service - Ball Blue Book Guide to Preserving - Ball Complete Book of Home Preserving - Canning mixes (i.e. Mrs. Wage's, Ball) - Pectin manufacturers (i.e. SureJell, Ball) - http://www.rrc.k-state.edu/preservation/recipes.html
+Tested recipe resources include: - K-State Research and Extension Food Preservation Publications - Other University Extension Food Preservation publications - USDA Complete Guide to Home Canning, @2015 - So Easy to Preserve, 6th edition, The University of Georgia Cooperative Extension Service - Ball® Blue Book Guide to Preserving, Edition 37 - Ball® Complete Book of Home Preserving, @2015 and @2020 - Canning mixes (i.e. Mrs. Wage's, Ball®) - Pectin manufacturers (i.e. SureJell, Ball®) - KSRE Rapid Response Center Preservation Recipes - National Center for Home Poof Preservation - Ball® and Kerr